robertzhidealx/sleeptime-app/README.md

 times based on calculating sleep cycles.

-* A sleep cycle lasts about 90 minutes and a good nights sleep consists of
+* A sleep cycle lasts about 90 minutes and a good night's sleep consists of
 5-6 sleep cycles.
 * If you wake up in the middle of a sleep cycle, you will feel groggy